Transfer:

 Transfer from 8mm Film Capture Considerations

-So far, final video form has been discussed, but the capture form is also important.
-Even if the final video form is mp4, for example, the best transfers result from capturing in one of the ProRes formats.
+So far, the final video format has been discussed, but the capture format is also important.
+Even if the final video format is mp4, for example, the best transfers result from capturing in one of the ProRes formats.
 This generates the best color depth before compression compared to native mp4 capture.

 The only other consideration for 8mm Film transfer is for those applications that still require DVD as the final storage format.
 In this case Mpeg-2 is the best format which can then be burned to DVD.